Skip to content

 Tulsi Gabbard, director of national intelligence

 Trump has chosen Tulsi Gabbard, a former Congress member and presidential candidate, to serve as director of national intelligence.
 In his announcement, Trump touted the former Democrat for her Army service.
 But critics say she lacks experience in intelligence matters and are concerned with her past stances on foreign affairs.
-Gabbard opposed U.S. interventions in Ukraine and Syria and often suggested the U.S.to provoke Russia into aggressive policies.
+Gabbard opposed U.S. interventions in Ukraine and Syria and often suggested the U.S. provoke Russia into aggressive policies.

-Matt Gaetz, U.S. Attorney General
+Matt Gaetz, U.S. attorney general

 Congressman Matt Gaetz has been nominated by Trump to serve as his attorney general, positioning a loyalist for the role of the nation’s top prosecutor.
 Gaetz currently represents Florida’s 1st District in the House of Representatives, which he’s served in since 2017.
 He’s likely to face scrutiny regarding an ongoing review of allegations that Gaetz engaged in sexual misconduct and illicit drug use, along with other ethical issues like abusing special privileges.
 Gaetz has denied any wrongdoing.
 A Justice Department probe into allegations that he obstructed justice and violated sex trafficking laws closed last year.
 In a statement, Trump said Gaetz would protect borders and dismantle criminal organizations.